 Can the Police See Your Deleted Search History?

-Are you worried that the police may be able to access your deleted search history?
+Are you worried that the government, FBI or police may be able to access your deleted search history?
 The short answer is yes, they can.
 However, it’s important to understand that it’s not as simple as them just looking through your internet browser.

 How Police Can Access Your Deleted History